 Our first stop will be at the bait pangas to get the live bait.
 The bait is caught each morning by local fisherman, and sold to all the boats as they head out to fish.
 The live bait is included in the cost of your charter.
 There are times when live bait is gone, especially if you leave late (after 9am),

 The travel time to the areas we will be primarily based on the length of the charter you booked (full or half day), the fishing/weather conditions, and of course the type of fish you are wanting to target.
-Cabo is blessed geographically, as it has a protected area that is right outside the marina, so we can be fishing within 15 minutes from when we leave, where some of our other Cabo fishing trips will take us out 30-40 miles to get us to the target areas.
+Cabo is blessed geographically, as it has a protected area that is right outside the marina, so we can trolling with all lines out within 15 minutes from when we leave, where some of our other Cabo fishing trips will take us out 30-40 miles to get us to the target areas.

-Besides the above times where we are not fishing – are lines are in the water!
+Besides the above times where we are not fishing – are lines are always in the water!